Last Updated on January 18, 2026 by Denise Leo

 Phantom Merle Pomeranians

-We recommend testing your Pomeranian if you breed to ensure he doesn’t possess a hidden phantom Merle gene.
+I recommend DNA testing your Pomeranian if you plan to breed it to ensure it has no hidden phantom Merle gene.

 Buying a Blue Merle Pomeranian in Australia

 Despite the rarity, pitfalls, and controversy associated with this specific Pom colour, it will be expensive to buy your own Pomeranian.
-The price tag will generally be $2,000 – $10,000 to buy a Pomeranian.
+The price tag for a Pomeranian typically ranges from $2,000 to $10,000.

 The blue merle Pomeranians, produced here in Australia, are bred with an emphasis solely on an easily marketed colour pattern.
 All the Merle Pomeranians in Australia originate from non-ANKC breeders.